4. Skip to content

 """

-If no sample is given, one is drawn from the distribution.
+sample is provided, one is drawn internally.

 Args: